-For Questions email us at [email protected] or call us at the Ticket Office 763-478-6661.
-All Dates, Prices, Times, and Bands are Subject to Change.
-Medina Inn 763-478-9770.
+For questions, email us at [email protected] or call us at the Ticket Office 763-478-6661.
+All dates, prices, times, and bands are subject to change.

 Ever since Rock & Roll and Blues Hall Of Famer Elvin Bishop first hit the scene with the Paul Butterfield Blues Band back in 1965, he’s blazed his own musical trail.
 Whether he was playing raw, eye-popping blues, or penning the evergreen radio hit Fooled Around And Fell In Love, or touring the world for decades delivering his original, good-time countrified blues, Bishop has always inspired his fans with his rowdy guitar playing and witty, slice-of-life songs.
 Rolling Stone calls Bishop “a legendary guitarist” whose playing is “impeccable and spirited…a distinguished American player.”